MBCProject/mbc-markdown/impact/generate-traffic-from-victim.md

 </tr>
 <tr>
 <td><b>Related ATT&CK Techniques</b></td>
-<td><b><a href="https://attack.mitre.org/techniques/T1643/">Generate Traffic from Victim</a></b></td>
+<td><b>Generate Traffic from Victim (<a href="https://attack.mitre.org/techniques/T1643/">T1643</a>)</b></td>
 </tr>
 </table>

 Generate Traffic from Victim
 =======================================
 Malware may generate traffic from the victim system such as clicks of advertising links that generate fraudulent ad revenue.
-The ATT&CK technique, [Generate Traffic from Victim](https://attack.mitre.org/techniques/T1643/), is only associated with the mobile platform, but the behavior is applicable to other platforms as well.
+The ATT&CK technique, **Generate Traffic from Victim ([T1643](https://attack.mitre.org/techniques/T1643/))**, is only associated with the mobile platform, but the behavior is applicable to other platforms as well.

 Methods
 -------